RmdanJr/Building-Microservices/README.md

 #### Ease of Deployment

 With microservices, we can make a change to a single service and deploy it independently.
 This allows us to get our code deployed faster.
 If a problem does occur, it can be isolated quickly to an individual service, making fast rollback easy to achieve.
-Unlike monolithic application, small change requires the whole application to be deployed.
+Unlike a monolithic application, small change requires the whole application to be deployed.
 This makes deployments end up happening infrequently.

 #### Organizational Alignment